-10 Using the reversed clip's waveform as a guide, move the playhead to the last frame of the waveform (not the clip).
+- 10 Using the reversed clip's waveform as a guide, move the playhead to the last frame of the waveform (not the clip). - 11 Select the reversed clip, and press Command-X (macOS) or Ctrl-X (Windows) to cut the clip.